Hound-fm/community-guidelines/metadata_standar.md

 #### All Rights Reserved identifier:

-There is no identifier registered for "All rights reserved" on the SPDX License list, but you can use the `ARR` acronym instead of the legacy string "All Rights Reserved".
+There is no identifier registered for "All rights reserved" on the SPDX License list, but you can use the `ARR` acronym instead of the legacy string.

 Example using the correct format: